 Coordinate your blog posts, social posts, and emails based on season, big industry events, or simply on topics that your audience finds useful.
 Even if the email is a reminder to check out your latest blog post, your audience will get used to hearing from you and you’ll drive traffic to your website.

 This is where I tell you all about Love your List 2.0.

 This course is probably the email course that I never thought I wanted but absolutely glad that I got it.

 5. TEST your Opt-in link to be sure it works!

-Last, but certainly not least, you want to make sure you pick up the xxxx checklist..
+Last, but certainly not least, you want to make sure you pick up Email Set Up Checklist.
 This way, you can just print it off and follow it step by step.

 How to test your Opt in link.

 - You need to establish a tester email (create another Hotmail or gmail account ) so you can:

 - Go to your landing page that you have created and Opt-in in using your tester email.